bburns/Music-Flash-Cards/README.md

 ## Code ##

-The pdf is generated from a LaTeX file which incorporates the individual images, which were generated from Lilypond using a Ruby script (to be added here).
+The pdf is generated from a LaTeX file which incorporates the individual images, which were generated from Lilypond using a Ruby script.